-KXAN Investigates is a nationally-recognized, award-winning team of nine journalists – the largest investigative unit in Central Texas.
+KXAN Investigates is a nationally-recognized, award-winning team of eight journalists – the largest investigative unit in Central Texas.
 The team was recently honored with the Investigative Reporters & Editors Award, the Alfred I. duPont-Columbia University Award, two National Edward R. Murrow Awards, two National Headliner Awards and the Society of Professional Journalists’ Sigma Delta Chi Award.
 We tackle stories that hold your leaders accountable and make your lives safer.
 Scroll down to learn more about each KXAN Investigates team member and some of our latest results.

 Director of Investigations & Innovation